-“Our nervous systems are composed of some of the most important parts of our body: the brain, the spinal cord, muscles and the nerves that connect them,” said Christina Chrisman, MD, a neuromuscular neurologist at Banner – University Medical Center Phoenix.
+“Our nervous systems are composed of some of the most important parts of our body: the brain, the spinal cord, muscles and the nerves that connect them,” said Christina Chrisman, MD, a neuromuscular neurologist with Banner Brain & Spine.
 “They are responsible for many important functions in our bodies, such as memory, perception, language, movement, swallowing, breathing and even bowel and bladder function.”

 When something goes wrong with a part of the nervous system, however, it can cause a neurological disorder.
 Neurological disorders affect millions of people each year, yet many people may be unaware they have one.

 Understanding symptoms of neurological disorders is important, as it can lead you to an appropriate diagnosis and treatment.
 Here are six common neurological disorders and ways to identify each one.

 Headaches are one of the most common neurological disorders and can affect anyone at any age.
 While many times a headache shouldn’t be anything too serious to worry about, if your headache comes on suddenly and repeatedly, you should see a doctor, as these could be symptoms of an underlying condition.

 “The sudden onset of severe headache as well as headache associated with a fever, light sensitivity and stiff neck are all red flags of something more serious such as intracranial bleeding or meningitis,” Dr. Chrisman said.
 “If your headaches are happening often and you find yourself taking over-the-counter pain medication frequently, this is also an indication you need medical attention.”